Description

 rule

-from the code snippet in the documentation be directly consumed in your eslint config, or does it need to be wrapped in a plugin?tslint
+from the code snippet in the documentation be directly consumed in your eslint config, or does it need to be wrapped in a plugin?- my guess is this is generally the same as eslint, but is anything like "Runtime Rules" also possible?

 if you utilizedts-node

 .
-So it would be nice to mention this explicitly.@typescript-eslint/eslint-plugin
+So it would be nice to mention this explicitly.

 package (given that one contains the rules).
-Not all of it seems to be relevant for creating rules thoughtypescript
+Not all of it seems to be relevant for creating rules though

 and@typescript-eslint/***